glennsantos/Book-Notes/The 4 Stages of Psychological Safety.md

+## The 4 Stages of Psychological Safety Notes

 **Psychological Safety** is the single most important factor in explaining high performance.
 > People flourish when they’re participating in a cooperative system with high psychological safety.